Laragear/ApiManager/README.md

 > **Note**
 >
 > If the method exists in your API Class, it will take precedence.

 ### Dependency Injection

-You can add any service you need in the class constructor of your API.
-The class will be resolved using the Service Container.
+All API Servers are resolved using the Service Container, so you can add any service you need to inject in your object through the constructor.

 ```php
 use Illuminate\Filesystem\Filesystem;